mvarendorff/mvarendorff/README.md

 <h1 align="center">Moin 👋, I'm geisterfurz007</h1>
 <h3 align="center">I code a lot, some say too much.
 I love TypeScript and Flutter!</h3>

-- 🔭 I’m currently working on [some Discord bot for a happy bunch of people](https://github.com/Yes-Theory-Fam/yesbot-ts) and a website that isn't yet public 👀
+- 🔭 I’m currently working on [some Discord bot for a happy bunch of people](https://github.com/Yes-Theory-Fam/yesbot-ts) and a [small community website](https://github.com/Yes-Theory-Fam/yestheory.family) that is launching soon (or already has, depending on when you read this) 👀

 - 🌱 I’m currently learning **Next.js and properly managing a project certainly too big for me...**